We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 If you have been the victim of hospital negligence, you may be living with very serious issues for your health, financial security and other areas of your life.
 Where this is the case, claiming compensation can be the only way to get the support you need to rebuild your life, as well as being the best chance to get answers about what went wrong.

-For over 30 years, our specialist medical negligence solicitors in Rhondda Cynon Taff and Bridgend have been helping people living with the impact of medical negligence to take action and get the outcome they and their families deserve.
+For over 30 years, our specialist hospital negligence claims solicitors in South Wales have been helping people living with the impact of medical negligence to take action and get the outcome they and their families deserve.

 Why choose Devonalds for your hospital negligence claim?